Genuinely Multipartite Entanglement vias Shallow Quantum Circuits: Introduction

-\emph{Introduction.}-Entanglement is an important quantum property of two or more systems in quantum mechanics associated with Schr{\"o}dinger evolution equations \cite{Schr}.
-There is only one bipartite entanglement model on finite-dimensional spaces for characterizing nonlocal correlations, that is, it cannot be decomposed into an ensemble of separable states.
-This allows to witness any bipartite entanglement beyond all separable states using entanglement witness \cite{HHH}.
-Another device-independent method is inspired by Einstein-Podolsky-Rosen (EPR) steering \cite{EPR} or Bell inequality \cite{Bell,CHSH} which can witness stronger quantum nonlocality of entanglement \cite{Wise}.
+Entanglement is an important quantum property of two or more systems in quantum mechanics associated with Schr{\"o}dinger evolution equations \cite{Schr}.
+A bipartite entanglement is defined as its cannot be decomposed into an ensemble of separable states.
+This allows verifying any bipartite entanglement beyond all separable states using entanglement witness \cite{HHH}.
+Another device-independent method is inspired by Einstein-Podolsky-Rosen (EPR) steering \cite{EPR} or Bell inequality \cite{Bell,CHSH,Brun,Luo1,TPL} which can witness stronger quantum nonlocalities from only the statistics of local measurements on an entanglement \cite{Wise}.

-Although the fully separable model is easily extended for multi-particle systems, it cannot justify the genuinely multipartite nonlocality.
-Instead, different models are constructed for special multipartite goals.
-One is the so-called biseparable model \cite{Sv} which can verify the genuinely multipartite entanglement beyond biseparable states.
-This allows to witness stronger nonlocality than its from a fully separable model.
-If the local tensor decomposition is considered, a high-dimensional model \cite{Kraft18,Des,EKZ} or quantum network entanglement rules out any network separable state consisting of small entanglements which are shared by partial parties \cite{NWR,Kraft,Luo2021}.
-Different from the biseparable model \cite{Sv} the new model provides a device-independent verification of unknown entanglement devices.
-Another is from the particle-losing model for featuring the entanglement robustness of local systems \cite{QABZ,BPB,Luo2022}.
-It can follow a different hierarchy of well-known entanglements including GHZ state and Dicke states beyond other models \cite{Sv,NWR,Kraft,Luo2021}.
+Although the fully separable model is easily extended for multi-particle systems, it is useless for verifying the genuinely multipartite nonlocality.
+Instead, some stronger separable models are constructed for special goals.
+One is the so-called biseparable model \cite{Sv} which is defined to distinguish the genuinely multipartite entanglement from all the biseparable states.
+This allows us to witness the genuine multipartite nonlocality beyond the fully separable model even for quantum networks \cite{Luo22}.
+Another model is using GHZ-paradox \cite{GHZ,tang,Liu,Luois} in the all-versus-nothing test manner.
+If the local tensor decomposition is considered, the high-dimensional model \cite{Kraft18,Des,EKZ} or quantum network entanglement may rule out any network separable state consisting of small entanglements that are shared by partial parties \cite{NWR,Kraft,Luo2021}.
+Different from the biseparable model \cite{Sv}, this model provides a device-independent verification of unknown entanglement devices.
+Another is from the particle-losing model for characterizing the entanglement robustness against losing partial systems \cite{QABZ,BPB,Luo2022}.
+This can imply a different hierarchy of well-known entanglements including GHZ state and Dicke states going beyond other models \cite{Sv,NWR,Kraft,Luo2021}.
 All of these entanglement models can only justify special multipartite systems.
-A natural problem is to explore new model for general many-body systems.
+A natural problem is to explore proper model for general systems.